front-end-foundations/8-components/readme.md

 * .eleventyignore - instructs 11ty to not process `readme.md` (this file - for abvious reasons) and anything in the ignore directory (for convenience)
 * static directory - reorganized assets
 * .eleventy.js - passthroughs for images, JS and CSS in the static directory
+* scripts.js - removed dependency on pressing a button and call the function directly (produces an error in the console on every page except Blog)

 I have renamed the pages from last class.